irgolic/AutoPR/autopr/models/README.md

 ### `config`

-This folder contains Python code files related to workflow execution and context manipulation.
-The files define base model classes for handling extra fields, build workflow models and trigger configurations, transform between config and action variables, and declare variables and parameters for rendering and evaluating values within a context.
-The folder provides a framework for building and managing workflows in an automation system.
+This folder contains Python code files that define models, actions, and configurations for a workflow automation system.
+It includes files for handling extra fields in models, defining triggers and workflows, transforming between different representations of IO types, and declaring variables and parameters.
+The purpose of these files is to provide a structured and type-safe way to define and configure workflows and triggers, handle transformations between different types, and render and evaluate values within a given context.

 ### `events.py`

-📄 This file defines a set of Pydantic models for different types of events that can trigger AutoPR to run.
+📝 This file defines several classes for different types of events in the AutoPR system.
-🔀 The `Event` model is the base model for all events and has an `event_type` attribute.
+🔧 The purpose of this file is to provide a structured way to represent and handle different events that can trigger AutoPR.
-🔖 The `LabelEvent` model represents an event triggered when a label is added to an issue or pull request.
+🏗️ The main class is `Event`, which serves as a base model for other event types.
-💬 The `CommentEvent` model represents an event triggered when a comment is added to an issue or pull request.
+🔖 `LabelEvent` represents an event triggered when a label is added to an issue or pull request.
-🚀 The `PushEvent` model represents an event triggered when a push is made to a branch.
+💬 `CommentEvent` represents an event triggered when a comment is added to an issue or pull request.
-🗂️ There is a commented-out `CodeReviewEvent` model that represents an event triggered when a comment is added to a code review.
+🚀 `PushEvent` represents an event triggered when a push is made to a branch.
-🔀 The `EventUnion` type is a Union of the different event models.
+⏰ `CronEvent` represents an event triggered by a cron job.
-❌ The file currently does not contain any implementation details or logic.
+🔄 There is a commented out class `CodeReviewEvent` which represents an event triggered when a comment is added to a code review.
-📝 The purpose of this file is to provide a structured way to define and handle different types of events in the AutoPR system.
+🔀 `EventUnion` is a type alias that represents a union of different event types.

 ### `executable.py`